Resource Guide

 • For documentaries, indie, international, or educational films, you’ll sometimes be able to get permission for free but be prepared to pay for the rights or a copy of the film and this cost can vary widely.
 Contact the company or producer/director to ask for written permission.
 You might need to do a bit of research to find who to contact as this will be different for each production.
 It may also take quite a lot of time to hear back so be patient and give yourself time.
 Calling can be the easiest and more direct approach.
 Be sure to get email documentation of the granted permission.

 • For well-known films from major studios, you will likely need to work with companies such as Swank or Criterion to secure a public performance license for the work you are showing.
-These companies have a large database of films from several decades and the cost will
+These companies have a large database of films from several decades and the cost will include the rights as well as shipping and handling and will be dependent on various factors about your event such as number of times it is shown and expected audience size.

 • You should also check out these listings of films (most of them obscure, lesser-known) that are in the public domain and are therefore free to show publicly at any time.